dkriegner/xrayutilities/doc/source/examples.rst

 .. code-block:: python

     fitted parameters: epsilon: 8.0712e-08 (2,['Parameter convergence'])
     param: (cch1,cch2,pwidth1,pwidth2,tiltazimuth,tilt,detrot,outerangle_offset)
     param: 140.07 998.34 4.4545e-05 4.4996e-05 72.0 1.97 -0.792 -1.543
     please check the resulting data (consider setting plot=True) detector rotation axis / primary beam direction (given by user): ['z+', 'y-'] / x+ detector pixel directions / distance: z- y+ / 1 detector initialization with: init_area('z-', 'y+', cch1=140.07,
     cch2=998.34, Nch1=516, Nch2=516, pwidth1=4.4545e-05, pwidth2=4.4996e-05,
     distance=1., detrot=-0.792, tiltazimuth=72.0, tilt=1.543)
     AND ALWAYS USE an (additional) OFFSET of -1.9741deg in the OUTER DETECTOR ANGLE!

-The output gives the fitted detector parameters and compiles the python code line one needs to use to initialize the detector.
+The output gives the fitted detector parameters and compiles the Python code line one needs to use to initialize the detector.
 Important to note is that the outer angle offset which was determined by the fit (-1.9741 degree in the aboves example) is not included in the initialization of the detector parameters *but* needs to be used in every call to the q-conversion function as offset.
 This step needs to be performed manually by the user!

 Area detector (Variant 2)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to scans in the primary beam this variant enables also the use of detector images recorded in scans at Bragg reflections of a known reference materials.
 However this also required that the sample orientation and x-ray wavelength need to be fit.
 To keep the additional parameters as small as possible we only implemented this for symmetric coplanar diffractions.

 The advantage of this method is that it is more sensitive to the outer angle offset also at large detector distances.
 The additional parameters are: